-Located in the Denver Botanic Gardens (1007 York St.), Shofu-en, the Garden of Wind and Pines, is a two-acre plot that includes Pondorosa pines styled to look like floating clouds and a teahouse that hosts public tea ceremonies throughout the summer.
+Located at Denver Botanic Gardens (1007 York St.), Shofu-en, the Garden of Wind and Pines, is a two-acre plot that includes Pondorosa pines styled to look like floating clouds and a teahouse that hosts public tea ceremonies throughout the summer.

 Held in late June, the Cherry Blossom Festival in Sakura Square features Japanese food, crafts and entertainment.
 For more information, contact the Tri-State Buddhist Temple.

 Chinatown is a thing of the past, razed in 1940 to make room for

 warehouses and industrial buildings.
 The area, located in the Lower

 Downtown area around 20th and Blake, was known as "Hop Alley".
 Now a

 small plaque is the only evidence of a once thriving community.